-The Seamap segment increased revenues by approximately 200% in the first fiscal quarter of 2008 as compared to the same quarter a year ago, from \$3.3 million to \$10.4 million.
-The increased sales related primarily to GunLink, BuoyLink and weight collar products, as well as ancillary equipment.
-The quarter ended April 30, 2007 included approximately \$2.4 million in revenue delayed from the prior fiscal year due to production delays and customers' vessels not being ready for installation of the equipment.
+The Seamap segment increased revenues by approximately 102% in the second quarter of fiscal 2008 as compared to the same quarter a year ago, to approximately \$5.8 million from approximately \$2.8 million.
+For the first six months of fiscal 2008 Seamap sales increase over 165% to approximately \$16.1 million from approximately \$6.1 million.
+The increased sales related primarily to our GunLink, BuoyLink and weight collar products, as well as ancillary equipment.
 Demand for marine seismic equipment is influenced generally by the same factors that impact demand for the rental of seismic equipment.

-The gross profit from the sale of Seamap equipment included in our consolidated results of operations amounted to approximately \$2.0 million, or 20%, of Seamap revenues for the three months ended April 30, 2007, as compared to approximately \$1.4 million, or 43%, of Seamap revenues for the three months ended April 30, 2006.
-Included in first quarter sales was approximately \$3.5 million related to ancillary equipment, such as umbilicals and handling systems, which have a much lower gross margin than Seamap's other products.
-In addition, sales in the first quarter of fiscal 2007 included a mix of products with higher gross margins.
+The gross profit from the sale of Seamap equipment amounted to approximately \$1.9 million, or 33%, of Seamap revenues for the three months ended July 31, 2007, as compared to approximately \$1.2 million, or 44%, of Seamap revenues for the three months ended July 31, 2006.
+For the six months ended July 31, 2007, gross profit from Seamap sales amounted to approximately \$4.0 million, or 25% of revenues, as compared to approximately \$2.6 million, or 43% of revenues for the three months ended July 31, 2006.
+Included in first six months of fiscal 2008 was approximately \$3.5 million related to ancillary equipment, such as umbilicals and handling systems, which have a much lower gross margin than Seamap's other products.
+In addition, sales in the fiscal 2007 periods included a mix of products with higher gross margins.
 For all of fiscal 2007 Seamap's gross margin was approximately 27%.
+For the three months ended July 31, 2007, our consolidated revenues and gross profit were each reduced by approximately \$0.1 million due to the elimination of inter-segment sales from the Seamap segment to the Equipment Leasing segment.
+For the six months ended July 31, 2007, the elimination of inter-segment sales and gross profit amounted to approximately \$0.5 million and \$0.3 million, respectively.